HotProtato/H-VRT/README.md

 print(f"Successfully assigned {len(X_sample)} samples to {len(np.unique(partition_labels))} partitions.")
 ```

+## API and Parameters

+The `HVRTPartitioner` is configured upon initialization.
+Here are the key parameters:

+-   `max_leaf_nodes` (int, optional): The maximum number of partitions to create.
+This directly controls the granularity of the partitioning.
+-   `weights` (Dict[str, float], optional): A dictionary to increase or reduce the impact of specific features on the partitioning process.
+Keys are feature names, and values are the corresponding weights.
+-   `impute` (bool, default=`True`): If `True`, missing values are imputed using the mean for numeric features and the most frequent value for categorical features.
+If `False`, NaNs are preserved, allowing for custom imputation strategies (e.g., localized imputation within partitions) after the data is labeled.
+-   `category_encoding` (str, default=`'ohe'`): The encoding strategy for categorical features in your input data `X`.
+    -   `'ohe'`: Uses `OneHotEncoder`.
+This is generally better for accuracy but can lead to larger, more complex trees.
+    -   `'target'`: Uses `TargetEncoder`.
+This results in smaller, less complex trees but may offer less predictive accuracy.
+-   `target_categories` (bool, default=`False`): Set this to `True` if your target variable `y` is categorical.
+The partitioner will one-hot encode `y` and use it to guide the partitioning, optimizing for class purity.
+-   `scaler` (TransformerMixin, optional): A scikit-learn compatible scaler for the target generation process.
+Defaults to `StandardScaler`.
+-   `min_variance_reduction` (float, default=`0.01`): The minimum percentage of average variance that a split must reduce to be considered.

+**Note on Compatibility:** Using `category_encoding='target'` is incompatible with `target_categories=True`.
+The partitioner will raise a `ValueError` if these settings are used together.

 ## Analyzing Partitions

 The library includes powerful tools for understanding the quality and effects of your partitions.